 Emotional and Psychological Effects

 The emotional impact may be extreme as well.
 Most women experience loneliness, embarrassment, and frustration.
 Since lipedema can also be mistaken for being obese, patients are inappropriately instructed to “lose weight,” which results in meaningless dieting and broken self-esteem.
-This escalates to avoidances and depression and anxiety.
+This escalates to avoidances, depression, and anxiety.

 Why It Should Not Be Ignored?